 The Mackay Highlands Great Walk is 56 km long and takes 3–5 days to walk.
-It is recommended for experienced walkers with high fitness levels.
+The whole walk is only recommended for experienced walkers with high fitness levels.

 Experience rainforest and palm groves, quiet roads and farming communities, and cliffs and peaks.

-Walk the Great Walk from north to south.
+Walk the Great Walk from north to south, starting at Pine Grove at Eungella and ending at Moonlight Dam.
 This will allow you to follow track markers and avoid very steep climbs in dry and exposed conditions.

 To find out where each track section starts and finishes, match the map references in the track descriptions below to the Eungella and Mackay Highlands map .